Multimodal-CommonSense-and-Tasks/Knowledge-Base-and-NLP/README.md

   * This paper studies the use of reinforcement learning for conditional text generation, which overcomes the limitation of the prevalent supervised maximum likelihood estimation approach.
 However, it still suffers from challenges including the large action space and the delayed reward, as the reward can be computed only af- ter an entire sequence is generated.
 To address these challenges, we propose a method that provides partial rewards for intermediate actions taken on partial sequences.
 This enables the model to promptly prioritize actions that lead to the generation of more desirable sequences.
 Our method’s key contribution lies in its focus on distinguishing relatively more desirable actions rather than striving to precisely estimate pointwise values for arbitrary partial sequences.
 Instead, our reward shaping method learns to discern the relative desirability between pairs of actions, or rank actions in a pairwise manner, only when necessary and feasible.
 This is materialized in an efficient way by leveraging the prefix tree constructed from the sampled sequences.
 Experimental results on paraphrase generation and lexically constrained machine translation tasks showcase the effectiveness of our method.

-* Relevance-assisted Generation for Robust Zero-shot Retrieval (RaMDA) (EMNLP 2023) - Jihyuk Kim, Minsoo Kim, Joonsuk Park, and Seung-won Hwang.
+* Relevance-assisted Generation for Robust Zero-shot Retrieval (EMNLP 2023) - Jihyuk Kim, Minsoo Kim, Joonsuk Park, and Seung-won Hwang.

   * Our contribution is showing that key biases can cause sampled PQ to be irrelevant, negatively contributing to generalization.
 We propose to preempt their generation, by dividing the generation into simpler subtasks, of generating relevance explanations and guiding the generation to avoid negative generalization.

 ## Acknowledgements
-These works were supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government(MSIT).
-Also, these works were supported by supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT).
+These works were supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT).
+Also, these works were supported by supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT).